 You can buy dormant dahlia tubers to plant in spring, or pre-order them earlier from a specialist nursery for delivery in spring.
 You may even be able to take some from a kind friend who has divided their clump of tubers.

 Dormant dahlias will come delivered in the form of tubers – clusters of brown, potato-like roots joined together on a dried stem, and are among the best summer bulbs to plant.
 All tubers will be different sizes.
 Ensure that each tuber has some stem and at least one of the buds or ‘eyes’.

 Where to plant dahlias

 Dahlias will grow best in a sunny spot, protected from strong winds, in rich, moist, well drained loamy soil but not wet, waterlogged soils.

 'Dahlias thrive in warm, sunny weather.
 Plant them in a spot that gets at least six hours of direct sunlight each day.
-Otherwise your plants will get leggy reaching for the light, and they won't bloom as abundantly as possible,' advises flower farmer and dahlia expert Erin Benzaken, author of Discovering Dahlias (opens in new tab).
+Otherwise your plants will get leggy reaching for the light, and they won't bloom as abundantly as possible,' advises flower farmer and dahlia expert Erin Benzaken, author of Discovering Dahlias, available on Amazon.

 Prepare the soil well for the hungry plants.
 Improve it by adding in organic matter, such as home-made compost or well-rotted manure, over the area where you’re planning to grow dahlias.